 My earliest memories are tightly interwoven with the scents and flavors of my childhood kitchen.
 The sweet muskiness of warm apples boiling on the stove for applesauce takes me back to when my aunt and I would peel, core, slice and cook apples to go with homemade potato pancakes.
 The sultry robust flavor of sweet Italian sausage stirs memories of swiping bits of sausage from my grandmother as she whipped up sausage and peppers for the whole family.
 Steamy lobsters remind me of our massive family reunions on Cape Cod, filled with laughter, volleyball and the happy din of close bonds.

 These days, my kids are the ones dragging chairs to the counter to help imagine, prepare and cook delicious family meals.
 My oldest is Will.
-He’s seven-years-old and loves food.
-On a recent trip to my in-laws, he asked my husband “to get lunch at the best place here.”
+He’s nine-years-old and loves food.
 His favorites?
 Sushi, lobster, pasta, chicken, broccoli and tomatoes.
-My daughter, Paige is five.
+My daughter, Paige, is seven.
 Like her older brother, she appreciates good food.
 She adores berries, sushi, veggies of all kinds and chicken.

 My food writing has appeared in BELLA Magazine, Yum for Kids Magazine and on websites including Betty Crocker, iVillage, Pillsbury and SheKnows.
 Here are a few of my favorite clips:

 - “Great Snacks for Family Game Night,” iVillage.

 - “Recession-Proof Cooking: This savvy mom hooks us all up!”
 Glamour.com.